maschamiriam/impftermin/README.md

 # Attribution and legal

-Due to this project being focused on the German website for vaccination appointments some documentation is written in German.
+Due to this project being focused on the German website for vaccination appointments, some documentation is written in German.
+Full German readme is currently in progress.
-Docs cover technically concerns mostly in English and sometimes Denglisch.
+Docs covering technically concerns mostly in English and sometimes 'Denglisch'.

 ## Licenses